 Magnificently positioned halfway between the mighty Ben Nevis and historical Glencoe, Gollanfield enjoys a fabulous lochside setting with stunning open views reaching across the water as far as the Isle of Mull.
 Memorable days with family and friends can be spent soaking up this wonderful location – pack a picnic and head off for day-long adventures in the rugged hills.
 Relax by the shoreline of the loch skimming stones, nature spotting or perhaps take a dip if you feel brave!
 Enjoy the many exciting day trips and activities on offer and then come home to this sweet little cottage and enjoy the magical views, fascinating history and wild beauty.

 This gorgeous home is peacefully situated on the shoreline of Loch Broom in the stunning area of Ullapool.
-Enjoying mesmerising waterside views, the Old Tweed Mill is the perfect rural escape for those seeking a mixture of adventure and relaxation.
+Enjoying mesmerising waterside views, the Burnside House is the perfect rural escape for those seeking a mixture of adventure and relaxation.
 You are perfectly placed for hill walking and road trips into the wild, or hours can be spent by the loch relaxing and watching out for seals, porpoises and even otters!
 Being close to Ullapool, there are opportunities for boat trips and pub visits, or you could even try your hand at a spot of fishing.
-The house itself boasts large social spaces with picture-windows looking out across the water and is ideal for family celebrations.
+The house itself boasts large social spaces with picture windows looking out across the water and is ideal for family celebrations.

 Cape Cove – Helensburgh, Cove (sleeps 8)